 The Bank has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.
-The economic scenarios used as at December 31, 2019 included the following ranges of key indicators.
+The economic scenarios used as at December 31, 2020 included the following ranges of key indicators.

-December 2019

-KSA 2019 2020 2021
+KSA 2021 2022 2023

 Base 50% Year 1 Year 2 Year 3

-GDP (%) 2.60 2.70 2.70
+GDP (%) (0.2) 3.2 3.7

-Surplus (% of GDP) (4.60) (4.20) (4.20)
+Surplus (% of GDP) (10.8) (9.05) (8.85)

 Positive 15%

-GDP (%) 2.60 3.17 3.17
+GDP (%) 0.8 4.2 4.7

-Surplus (% of GDP) (4.40) (3.72) (3.72)
+Surplus (% of GDP) (9.8) (8.05) (7.85)

 Negative 35%

-GDP (%) 1.37 1.06 1.06
+GDP (%) (1.2) 2.2 2.7

-Surplus (% of GDP) (13.98) (9.35) (9.35)
+Surplus (% of GDP) (11.8) (10.05) (9.85)

 The Bank has identified economic factors such as fiscal balances and GDP growth in Kingdom of Saudi Arabia as well as the views of the Chief Economist.
-Given the nature of the Banks' exposures and availability of historical statistically reliable information, the Bank derives the point-in-time (PIT) probability of default (PD) using the through-the-cycle (TTC) PD data published by Standard & Poors (S&P) for each rating category.
+Given the nature of the Banks' exposures and availability of historical statistically reliable information, the Bank derives the point-in-time (PIT) probability of default (PD) using the through-the-cycle (TTC) for each rating category.
 The Bank uses the Vasicek model to link the TTC PDs with forward looking economic factors to drive PIT PD estimates for each rating category.
 The Vasicek model takes into consideration forward looking economic forecasts under three scenarios (base case, negative case, and positive case), historical economic data, the asset correlation of each rating category (as per the Basel IRB economic capital formula), and TTC PDs for deriving PIT PDs.
 The relationship between the economic factors and default and loss rates have been developed using internal historical data and relevant external market data.